 Additionally, since _hyperscript embeds so well in HTML, it keeps the focus on the hypermedia, rather than on the scripting logic.

-Taken all together, given a certain style of scripting and certain scripting needs, _hyperscript can provide an excellent scripting experience for your Hypermedia-Driven Application.
-It is a small and obscure programming language, so we won’t blame you if you decide to pass on it, but it is worth a look to understand what it is trying to achieve.
+It may not fit all scripting styles or needs, but _hyperscript can provide an excellent scripting experience for Hypermedia-Driven Applications.
+It is a small and obscure programming language worth a look to understand what it is trying to achieve.

 Using Off-the-Shelf Components